-&lt;sup>19 Details about each country's style of fiscal adjustment are provided in Table 5.
+22 Details about each country's style of fiscal adjustment are provided in Table 5.

-&lt;sup>20 The impulse response functions in Figure 4 show the cumulated effects on GDP per capita.
+23 The impulse response functions in Figure 4 show the cumulated effects on GDP per capita.

-&lt;sup>21 AFG also find significant asymmetries in the responses of inflation and interest rates in the response to TB and EB plans.
+24 AFG also find significant asymmetries in the responses of inflation and interest rates in the response to TB and EB plans.
 Differently, the responses of term spreads do not feature a significant asymmetry.
 This result is consistent with the evidence in Alesina and Ardagna (2010).
-In principle the estimated model could have also been used to simulate the effect fiscal austerity in Greece over 2010-2013.